paulwenner/feature-implementer/README.md

 ## Usage

+1. **Place your project code** into the `data/` directory within the `feature_implementer` folder.
+The file explorer in the web UI will display the contents of this directory.
+(The current content is just placeholder data).
-1. Navigate to the web interface
+2. Navigate to the web interface (usually http://localhost:5000).
-2. Select files from your codebase to provide context
+3. Select files from your codebase (shown in the file explorer) to provide context for the prompt.
-3. Enter Jira ticket description (if applicable)
+4. Enter Jira ticket description (if applicable).
-4. Add any additional implementation instructions
+5. Add any additional implementation instructions.
-5. Click "Generate Prompt"
+6. Click "Generate Prompt".
-6. Copy or export the generated prompt for use with an LLM
+7. Copy or export the generated prompt for use with an LLM.

 ## Template Management